 This group seeks to take an overview of how we support one another, and so tries to develop further a real sense of belonging in this church.
 We also encourage each member to take seriously a responsibility of care.
 In short providing the love revealed in Jesus is not only the domain of the “professional” carers but the responsibility of all Christians.

 We do not seek to stand still.
 The overall vision is to see men and women become contemporary active followers of Jesus Christ, and for each and every person at the Church to discover their individual and prayer life and Church-life going deeper with God.
-Over the last 18 months we have focused on prayer as our starting point.
+We focus on prayer as our starting point.

 Alternative ways of being church and learn about Fresh Expressions